martrioska/martrioska.github.io/README.md

 # martrioska

-The martrioska project has been carried out for the exam of Electronic Publishing and Digital Storytelling held by Professor Marilena Daquino, within the Digital Humanities and Digital Knowledge course at the University of Bologna.
+Check the [website](https://martrioska.github.io/) of the project.
 Check the [jupyter notebook](https://github.com/martrioska/martrioska.github.io) of the project.

+## Abstract
+Women art historians have often remained unseen among the numerous layers of intellectual contributions constructing the field of art history.
+The image of the matryoshka conjures up the unwrapping of layers, uncovering what is underneath, what is inside.
+Peeling away the layers in the attempt of revealing the role of women in art history is the aim of this data-driven project that has been carried out for the exam of [Electronic Publishing and Digital Storytelling](https://www.unibo.it/it/didattica/insegnamenti/insegnamento/2020/443749) held by Professor Marilena Daquino, within the Digital Humanities and Digital Knowledge course at the University of Bologna.

-## Goal
+### Goal
-The general objective of the project is meant to question topics related to the field of art history, exploiting linked open data as much as possible and taking advantage of the information available on the ARTchives project and other data-driven realities such as Wikidata.
+The general objective of the project is to question the topic of gender of art history's professionals, in order to detect the existence of a gap in gender equality and visibility.
+This topic has been analyzed under different perspectives, exploiting linked open data as much as possible and taking advantage of the information available on [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) and additionally on the [ARTchives](http://artchives.fondazionezeri.unibo.it/) project, following a research principle that reflects the imagenery of the russian doll, which means going from the most general aspect to the most specific.

-## Research question
+### Research questions
-Our study focuses on the issue of gender inequality, observing the distribution of the male and female component in the history of art, reflecting and analysing the limited visibility of the latter.
+- What is the state of gender representation in the field of art history?
+- Is gender inequality influenced by geography?
+- How can we compute visibility?
+- Has women's visibility evolved over time?
+- What is the role that cultural institutions play in the visibility gap?
+- Is the gap also detectable considering scholarly publications?
+- Can we find a way for filling this gap?

-## Team
+### Team

-Nooshin Shahidzadeh

-Giulia Manganelli

-Marco Grasso
+- **Nooshin Shahidzadeh:** Data manipulation, data cleaning, data analysis, data visualization.
+- **Giulia Manganelli:** Data collection, data visualization, communication strategy, storytelling.
+- **Marco Grasso:** Data manipulation, web development, graphics, storytelling.

+### Credits
+ARTchives data are available under CC0 license.
+Wikidata data are available under CC0 license.
+Data visualizations powered by amCharts under free license.
+Project materials, website and data are licensed under CC BY 4.0 licence.